LazarPopov/b10-Bernoulliborg-corona-paths-panic-escape/README.md

-# b10-Bernoulliborg-corona-paths-panic-escape
+# b10-Nijenborgh-panic-escape
-Simulation of an escape of a panicked crowd from the Bernoulliborg's first floor.
-Comparing escape behavior with and without Corona measures paths
+Simulation of an escape of a panicked crowd from the Nijenborgh's ground floor.
+Determining and solving bottlenecks